NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/01-fundamental-cloud-concepts/Fundamental Cloud Concepts.md

 **Reliability:**

-A solution’s ability to provide functionality for its users when needed.
+A solution's ability to provide functionality for its users when needed.

 </aside>